Configuring the VyOS VPN Instance on GCP

 pscp -pw VyosNewPass secret firstname.lastname@example.org:/config/auth

-11. Using PuTTY, connect to the VyOS instance on AWS to proceed with its configuration.
+11. Using PuTTY or the Serial console, connect to the VyOS instance on GCP to proceed with its configuration.

 12. Configure source based NAT for the private subnet network.
 The VyOS instance will function as a NAT gateway, enabling private subnet instances to access the Internet.